Melvinchw/42_Cursus/get_next_line/readme.md

 1. `buffer` array is declared so that we can dynamically allocate memory to it.
 2. `index-readed` is declared to help keep track of how many characters were read as `read` returns the number of characters read.
 It is initialized as 1 to indicate at there is data in the file.
 4. `buffer` is malloced to buffer size + 1 to account for all the characters and a NULL terminator.
-Erro handling is done for memory leaks here.
+Error handling is done for memory leaks here.
 If allocation is unsuccessful, we will call for `ft_free`
 5. A `while` loop is used with the following conditions:
 > - `index_readed` is greater than 0 to indicate there is data in the file
 > - `strchr` is not `\n` so that the loop continues until it hits the new line.